Saturday, December 13, 2008

 All mammals have wings.

-Bad Structure, so Overall Bad (even though the premises are true)
+Bad Structure, so Overall Bad (even though the premises are true)10) If Sean sings, then students cringe.

 Students aren't cringing right now.